-Brock has been a Fellow of the Academy of Arts and Sciences since 1992 and a Distinguished Fellow of the American Economics Association since 2004.
-He currently serves on the Science Boards or the Center for NonLinear Dynamics in Economics and Finance (CeNDEF) in Amsterdam and The Resilience Alliance.
+Brock has been a Fellow of the Academy of Arts and Sciences since 1992, a member of the National Academy of Sciences since 1998, and a Distinguished Fellow of the American Economics Association since 2004.

 Robustness in Economic Models with Climate Change | Heat Balance Climate Models

 William Brock, Lars Peter Hansen Wrestling with Uncertainty in Climate Economic Models, October 9, 2017, SSRN. (lecture on this paper here)

 Brock, W. and A. Xepapadeas.
 2017.
 Climate Change Policy Under Polar Amplification.
 European Economic Review 94:263-282.

 Cai, Y., W. Brock, and A. Xepapadeas.
 2016.
 Climate Change Economics and Heat

 Transport Across the Globe: Spatial-DSICE.
 In 2017 Allied Social Science Association

 (ASSA) Annual Meeting, January 6-8, 2017, Chicago, Illinois, 251833.
 Agricultural and

 Anderson, E. W., W. A. Brock, and A. Sanstad.
 2016.
 Robust Consumption and Energy